Benefits of Solar Energy

 How much money could I save by going solar in Brockton?

-Is solar energy widely available in Brockton?
+How prevalent is solar energy in Brockton?

 What's the average solar system size in Brockton?